zainmz/Product-Price-Comparison-Bard-API/README.md

 # Product-Price-Comparison-Bard-API

-This is a test Python application using the open source Bard API Library that allows a user to upload a csv file of products.
-The lowest price of each product is prompted using the Bard API annd the filtered results are returned which include the price and site link.
+This is a test Python application using the open source Google Bard API Library that allows a user to upload a csv file of products and the lowest price of each product is prompted using the Bard API, finally the filtered results are returned which include the price and site link.

 ![image](https://github.com/zainmz/Product-Price-Comparison-Bard-API/assets/7949768/41329189-add6-48fb-8dab-1ffe2207dc8c)